Honey, I Blew Up the Kid: Filming and effects

 The film was produced on a $32 million budget, with $8 million going toward special and visual effects.
 Because Kleiser had only minimal experience with special effects, he relied heavily on Smith.
 The film was originally scheduled to release in March 1992, but this was pushed back several months to avoid rushing the digital compositing work.
 While post-production special effects were used heavily throughout the film, some effects were practical (shot on-set).
 When Adam knocks down his bedroom door, Dilley created a set with miniature furniture about four feet away from the camera, while the adult actors would be about fifteen feet away.

-The film was shot Las Vegas, Nevada where the Hard Rock Café sign is displayed.
+The film was shot in Las Vegas, Nevada where the Hard Rock Café sign is displayed.

 Various props, created by Peter Chesney's Image Engineering, were used for giant Adam's rampage in Las Vegas.
 Among these was a 28-foot-high replica of Adam's chest, used for scenes involving Nick and Mandy in his oversized pocket.
 Other props included a pair of giant sneakers measuring 17 feet long, and a replica of the Vegas Vickie sign.
 A portion of this sequence also depicts giant Adam playing a neon guitar sign from a Hard Rock Cafe.

 Stunt double Alex Daniels was used for scenes featuring seven-foot Adam, with an oversized puppet head worn to depict the character's face.
 Daniels studied videotapes of the twins to replicate their movements.
 The head was created by Kevin Yagher and was an early idea of Chechik's.
 Kleiser said "when we didn't light that baby head properly, it came across as a giant Chucky doll!
 Most of those shots worked by fluke."
 The hair on the puppet had to be dyed to match the twins, after their mother declined to have their own hair color modified.